MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ---
-description: This article describes how to detect Microsoft Edge data with user-agent client hints and user-agent string
+description: This article describes how to detect Microsoft Edge data with user-agent client hints and the user-agent string
 title: Detecting Microsoft Edge from your website
 author: MSEdgeTeam
 ms.author: msedgedevrel